kriegerlab/website/index.md

 {% capture text %}

-We are a multidisciplinary team of scientists and clinicians working together to understand cancer from different perspectives.
+We are a multidisciplinary team of computer scientists, biologists and clinicians.

 {%
   include button.html